jfellien/azure-functions-extensions-domaineventstreams/README.md

 A simple to use Custom Binding for Azure Functions which represents a Domain Event Stream.
 The Stream can be stored in a CosmosDB or MS SQL Server, only by set up the connection string the storage will use.

+Since version 3.0.0 you can use the CosmosDB with an managed identity.
+So the connection string is only the endpoint of your CosmosDB Account.

 ## How to use

 Add the Binding to your Function like this: